mpauly/networks/Datasets.md

 ## PA Roadnet
-This network is a network of roads in Pensylvania from the [SNAP project](http://snap.stanford.edu/data/).
+This network is a network of roads in Pennsylvania from the [SNAP project](http://snap.stanford.edu/data/).

 ## OSM
-The OSM dataset is from the '10 DIMACS challenge, see [this webpage]([)https://www.cc.gatech.edu/dimacs10/archive/streets.shtml).
-They are graph representations of street data from the OpenStreetmap project.
+The OSM dataset is from the '10 DIMACS challenge, see [this webpage](https://www.cc.gatech.edu/dimacs10/archive/streets.shtml).
+They are graph representations of street data from the OpenStreetMap project.
 This implies that roads are modelled as a series of individual nodes connected by edges (to get their 2d shape right).
 We remove these intermediate edges in a post-processing step.

 ## Drosophila Brain
 The large drosophila brain dataset is the one described in [this preprint](https://www.biorxiv.org/content/10.1101/2020.01.21.911859v1).
 The corresponding download can be found [here](https://www.janelia.org/project-team/flyem/hemibrain) after registration.
 It needs to be downloaded and unpacked to `graphs/data`.
 We are using `v1.2` of the dataset for now.